robinroche/arduino-temp-logger/README.md

 ### Using the code

-You can then copy and paste the attached code in the IDE, assuming:
+You can then copy and paste the attached code (logger_sketch.ino) in the IDE, assuming:

 - You want a temperature measurement done every minute or so (use a real-time clock if you need time accuracy),
 - The sensor middle pin is connected to the Arduino's pin 2.